NxPKG/khulnasoft-docs/content/dns/glossary.md

 # Glossary

-Review the definitions for terms used across Cloudflare's DNS documentation.
+Review the definitions for terms used across Khulnasoft's DNS documentation.

 {{<glossary product="DNS">}}